The Perfect 4 to 5 Days in Amsterdam Itinerary

 Zaanse Schans

-The neighborhood is known for its well-preserved 18th and 19th-century Dutch buildings, including classic wooden houses, windmills, and workshops.
-During a visit to Zaanse Schans, you will have the opportunity to explore the neighborhood and learn about traditional Dutch crafts such as cheese-making, clog-making, and chocolate-making.
+During a visit to Zaanse Schans, you will have the opportunity to explore the neighborhood and learn about traditional crafts such as cheese-making, clog-making, and chocolate-making.

 In the area you’ll also find plenty of tulips if you visit in season, making it a great day trip option if you’re keen to see the tulips during your trip but prefer to bypass the high admission cost to Keukenhof Park.

-Day 5 – Day Trip to Utrecht
+Day 5 – Utrecht

 Utrecht

 Like Amsterdam, Utrecht is full of canals but without the hordes of tourists stuffing in to catch a picture.
-This makes Utrecht the perfect day trip from Amsterdam, offering the chance to experience such an idyllic, medieval Dutch university city that gives the feeling that you’ve fallen back in time into a fairytale.
+This makes Utrecht the perfect day trip from Amsterdam, offering the chance to experience such an idyllic, medieval university city that gives the feeling that you’ve fallen back in time into a fairytale.

 Full of green parks, friendly locals, and delicious food and drink finds, Utrecht will only make you wish that you had more time to spend in this welcoming and warm alternative to Amsterdam.